wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

  - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){target=\_blank} installed on your machine
  - [USDC tokens](https://faucet.circle.com/){target=\_blank} on supported chains
- - A wallet with a private key, funded with TestNet tokens for gas fees
+ - A wallet with a private key, funded with native tokens (TestNet or MainNet) for gas fees

+## Supported Chains

+The circleTransfer function is compatible with a variety of EVM and non-EVM chains across both TestNet and MainNet.
+A full list of supported chains can be found in the [CCTP GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=\_blank}.

 ## Project Setup